Treme-cmd/TUGE/README.md

 ## Enjoy the Games!

-Once installed, you can hover over the name of the game you want to play, then click on it to play
+Once installed, you can hover over the name of the game you want to play, then click on it to play.

-Have fun playing!
+Have fun gaming!

 ## Support